cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 1. Go to **Organization** > **Authentication**.
 1. To configure an authentication method, click its name.
 1. At the top of the page, click **Edit**.
-1. Set **Allowed Email Domains** to a comma-separated list of email domains. domains in CIDR format.
+1. Set **Allowed Email Domains** to a comma-separated list of email domains.
 Each domain should begin with a `@`.
-To ensure that you are not locked out of {{ site.data.products.db }} while you are configuring Cloud SSO, be sure to allow access to the email domain that you use to sign in.
+To ensure that you are not locked out of {{ site.data.products.db }} while you are configuring Cloud Organization SSO, be sure to allow access to the email domain that you use to sign in.
 1. Click **Save**.

 ### Autoprovisioning

 By default, autoprovisioning is disabled.
 In order to log in to {{ site.data.products.db }} using SSO:

-- A user's email address must exist in the SSO IdP, **and**
+- A user's email address must exist in the SSO IdP.
 - An admin user must have already invited the user to the {{ site.data.products.db }} organization.

 Autoprovisioning allows members to access your organization without an invitation.
 Users are assigned the [Developer role](/docs/cockroachcloud/console-access-management.html#developer) by default.
 If you enable autoprovisioning, Cockroach Labs recommends that you also limit the [allowed email domains](#allowed-email-domains) for the authentication method.